ryan-roemer/loose-bits/_posts/2012-01-06-authenticated-static-html-site-with-google-app-engine.md

 <!-- more start -->

-## Create an App Engine Application
+## Create an Authenticated App Engine Application

 The first step is to create an App Engine web application.
 You'll need to [sign up][gae_sign_up] for an App Engine account, [download][gae_download]